g-poulos/usv_simulation/README.md

 To use the ocean current and wind plugins, two data tables must be first created using the Python scripts in `feature_extraction_scripts` directory.
 Only the model STL and mass are required to create the tables.
-The final csv files must be
+The final CSV files must be located to the model `meshes` directory.

 For the scripts to work properly:
 + Model origin must be at CoM